 The earliest boarding houses were on farms that enabled rural families to supplement their farm income.
 1 In some instances, farmhouses would be enlarged, or entirely new structures would be built to accommodate guests.
 Like tenements in New York City, the boarding houses typically had shared bathrooms and flexible spaces, where living rooms could double as bedrooms or workrooms.
 Privacy was a luxury.

-The Stone Clove Boarding House was an exception and continued to be used as both a boarding house and apartments until circa 1991.
+The Vienna Inn, a nine-bedroom boarding house, was an exception and continued to be used as both a boarding house and apartment until circa 1991.

 - Scheer, Virginia.
 “The Farmhouse as Boarding House.”
 Voices, 2000.